bpesquet/mlcourse/tutorials/pytorch/README.md

-# PyTorch tutorial
+# PyTorch Tutorial

-This tutorial lives in a [dedicated repository](https://github.com/bpesquet/pytorch-tutorial).
+Due to its size, this tutorial lives in a [dedicated repository](https://github.com/bpesquet/pytorch-tutorial).